About

 Tom Espinola - Guitar, Mandolin, Vocals

-Inspired by boyhood summers spent in the tobacco fields of eastern North Carolina, Tom has carried the traditional music torch for over 35 years, melding it with jazz, classical and avant-garde influences for a distinctive style all his own.
+Inspired by boyhood summers spent in the tobacco fields of eastern North Carolina, Tom has carried the traditional music torch for over 40 years, melding it with jazz, classical and avant-garde influences for a distinctive style all his own.
 Cited by The Washington Post as a "superb technical player who rise[s] to the standards established by David Grisman," Tom's virtuosic work on mandolin, mandola, guitar and other instruments appears on over 50 recordings, in addition to his own Feather River and Which Way Waltz (both with Lorraine Duisit).
 He has played with Bruce Hornsby and with the Richmond, VA Symphony Orchestra, and toured the East coast with the New Morning String Band and the Nothin' Doin' Band.
 Paying tribute to what he calls "the living tradition," Tom is also a prolific composer and sought-after producer.
 His compositions have been featured on NPR and National Geographic programs, among others, as well as on many albums.
 As a guitar and mandolin teacher, Tom passes his passion for and knowledge of traditional music to a new generation of players. http://tomespinola.com

 Kristen Jones - Cello, Electric Cello, Vocals

 Kristen joined the first iteration of Lulu's Fate back in 2001 after Tom handed her a cassette of traditional Appalachian tunes and said "think you can learn the banjo parts on steel pan?"
 That encapsulates Kristen's diverse musical journey: she started off as a classically trained cellist, picked up steel pan at Oberlin College and learned with the best steelbands in Trinidad and New York, led and arranged music for Pan Masters Steel Orchestra, and then eventually came back to cello.
 Today Kristen also performs with "acoustic grunge" band ilyAIMY, Music By Anthem's string ensembles, and is an in-demand freelance performer and session musician.
-She has performed and recorded with many area artists in genres ranging from folk to hip hop, and was nominated in 2013, 2014 & 2015 for "Best Contemporary Folk Instrumentalist" by the Washington Area Music Association.
+She has performed and recorded with many area artists in genres ranging from folk to hip hop, and was nominated several times for "Best Contemporary Folk Instrumentalist" by the Washington Area Music Association.
 Kristen's cello provides both melodic counterpart and bass roles in the Lulu's Fate trio, and she also jumps in for some three-part harmony singing. http://kristenjonesmusic.com

 Kara Bolling- Vocals